ShrishtiParashar/Coding-questions-Based-on-C-language/README.md

 # Coding-questions-Based-on-C-language
-Coding questions based on the C language
+Coding questions based on the C language on GitHub.com